naemon/naemon.github.io/documentation/usersguide/config-incompat3to4.md

 ### Main Config File Options
-Since command file handling has been redone, embedded perl has been removed and the event execution loop now sits and waits on input from worker processes rather than spending any time sleeping, the following variables have been obsoleted, will yield a warning when encountered and no longer have any effect on monitoring:
+Since command file handling has been redone, embedded perl has been removed and the event execution loop now sits and waits on input from worker processes rather than spending any time sleeping and logrotation has been moved to logrotate.d, the following variables have been obsoleted, will yield a warning when encountered and no longer have any effect on monitoring:

 <ul>
 <li>command_check_interval